-This summer we went to Durango, CO from July 30th – August 1st.
+We went to Durango, CO from July 30th – August 1st.
 We enjoyed our short stay in the beautiful southwest Colorado city located into the San Juan National Forest.
-During our trip we stayed with Durango Like A Local, a local, family owned, Glamping spot just 15 minutes north of downtown Durango.
+During our trip we stayed with a local, family owned, Glamping spot just 15 minutes north of downtown Durango (it is no longer open).
 While in Durango we hiked to Cascade Falls, hiked to Engineer Mountain, soaked at the Durango Hot Springs, and enjoyed the local food.

 Quick Stats | Cascade Falls